Why COMMUNITY BRANDING.

 Columbus seeks opportunities to grow its economy and enhance its quality of life.

 In early 2015, the Columbus region began a process to understand the challenges and opportunities it faces in the next decade and beyond.
-Originally called the Regional Prosperity Initiative, this process culminated with a detailed study titled, "Columbus 2025."
+Originally called the Regional Prosperity Initiative, this process culminated with a detailed study entitled, “Columbus 2025.”

-To do this, leadership must actively manage the community’s image.
+To do this, leadership must manage the community’s image.
 The more attractive Columbus appears, the more successful it will be at the recruitment of new jobs, increased retail sales receipts, increased restaurant sales receipts and tourism revenues.